 The government has currently approved six types of Rapid Antigen Tests for use in Hong Kong, with only two of those suitable for use at home.

-COVID-19 tests for kids in Hong Kong
+COVID-19 tests for kids and babies in Hong Kong

 Children under 3 are not suitable for testing in the Community Testing Centres or via nasal swabs and so and will need to return a stool sample for COVID testing.
-In the public system there are limited locations for picking up a stool bottle and parents whose kids are subject to compulsory testing notices are advised to call 6275 6901 first.
+In the public system, there are limited locations for picking up a stool bottle and parents whose kids are subject to compulsory testing notices are advised to call 6275 6901 first.
 Parents can also opt to test privately.

 Read more: Where To Donate Blood In Hong Kong